eslint/eslint/docs/user-guide/command-line-interface.md

 **Note:** If you run ESLint with `--cache` and then run ESLint without `--cache`, the `.eslintcache` file will be deleted.
 This is necessary because the results of the lint might change and make `.eslintcache` invalid.
 If you want to control when the cache file is deleted, then use `--cache-location` to specify an alternate location for the cache file.

-**Note:**: As of now, only the results for successfully linted files are stored in the cache.
-Files which fail linting are not stored in the cache, so they will be linted every time.
+**Note:**: Autofixed files are not placed in the cache.
+Subsequent linting that does not trigger an autofix will place it in the cache.

 #### `--cache-file`